openstack/nova/doc/source/user/filter-scheduler.rst

   and :oslo.config:option:`filter_scheduler.restrict_isolated_hosts_to_isolated_images`
   flags.
 * |JsonFilter| - allows simple JSON-based grammar for selecting hosts.
-* |AggregateRamFilter| - filters hosts by RAM with per-aggregate :oslo.config:option:`ram_allocation_ratio` setting.
+* |AggregateRamFilter| - DEPRECATED; filters hosts by RAM with per-aggregate :oslo.config:option:`ram_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default :oslo.config:option:`ram_allocation_ratio`.
   If more than one value is found for a host (meaning the host is in two different aggregates with different ratio settings), the minimum value will be used.
-* |AggregateDiskFilter| - filters hosts by disk allocation with per-aggregate :oslo.config:option:`disk_allocation_ratio` setting.
+* |AggregateDiskFilter| - DEPRECATED; filters hosts by disk allocation with per-aggregate :oslo.config:option:`disk_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default :oslo.config:option:`disk_allocation_ratio`.